cc-tweaked/CC-Tweaked/CONTRIBUTING.md

 # Contributing to CC: Tweaked
 As with many open source projects, CC: Tweaked thrives on contributions from other people!
-This document (hopefully) provides an introduction as to how to get started to help.
+This document (hopefully) provides an introduction as to how to get started with helping out.

-If you've got any other questions, [just ask the community][community] or [open an issue][new-issue].
+If you've any other questions, [just ask the community][community] or [open an issue][new-issue].

 ## Table of Contents
  - [Reporting issues](#reporting-issues)